Ierofantis/User-Profile/README.md

 # Review the app globally

-You can se my app live on https://registration-form.herokuapp.com/
+You can test my app live on https://registration-form.herokuapp.com/

 # Documentation
 # User Stories